slawkens/slawkens.github.io/index.md

 ## Support or Contact

-If you need support with my projects or want to contact me, you can do so.
-You can find my email in my GitHub profile - www.github.com/slawkens
+If you need support with my projects, want to hire me as freelancer, or want to contact me for any other purpose - you can find my email in my GitHub profile - www.github.com/slawkens